ritterbush/turing-machine-programs/README.md

 ### See [https://github.com/ritterbush/turing-machines](https://github.com/ritterbush/turing-machines) for a primer on Turing machines.

 These programs follow the same form as my Turing machine implementations, linked above.
+In sum:

-Namely, there are four commands:
+There are four commands:

 'L' signifies erase the symbol, and go left.\
 'M' signifies write the symbol, and go left.\